 Do I have to take the GRE?
 How much will this count in the application review?

 Yes, WMU requires that all doctoral students take the general portion of the GRE exam.
 GRE scores, especially the writing portion of the exam, become an important determinant when faculty are unsure about other aspects of the application.
-Students who receive a score less than a three and a half for that section should consider either retaking the GRE, or addressing that issue within their application materials, explaining their lower score.
+Students who receive a score less than a 4.0 for that section should consider either retaking the GRE, or addressing that issue within their application materials, explaining their lower score.

-However, it is only one of several criteria examined by the application review committee, including:
+However, the GRE is only one of several criteria examined by the application review committee, including:

 - Formal interview process.